stefanobaghino-da/daml/daml-lf/spec/transaction.rst

 `Version history`_ defines a total ordering of all past stable versions; any stable version *y* unlisted there should be considered *y>k* for any known version *k*.
 At the top of the specification file, just under the title are written a version number together with a date.
-While, the version number described the latest stable transaction version the file specified, the date indicate when the file was modified for the last time.
+The version number describes the latest stable transaction version the file specifies and the date indicates when the file was modified for the last time.
-Those changes may included rewording and typo correction in the specification of stable versions and arbitrary change in specification of a dev transaction versions.
+Such changes may include rewordings and typo corrections in the specification of stable versions and arbitrary changes to the specification of the dev transaction version.

 A a node, or a transaction of version *n* may be interpreted by consulting any version of this document *m≥n*.
 Likewise, any version *q* of the